logo Join Membership logo Call Now logo Book Online

 • The doctor or nurse will gently insert a smooth, tubal device known as a speculum into your vagina.

 • The speculum will be carefully opened to allow a clear view of your cervix.
-While this might feel slightly uncomfortable, it shouldn’t hurt.
-You may ask your doctor or nurse to stop the process whenever necessary.
+While this might feel slightly uncomfortable, it is usually well tolerated.
+You may ask the clinician to pause at any time during the procedure.

 • A soft brush will be used to collect a small sample of cervical cells.
 Once the sample is taken, the speculum will be removed, and you’ll have time to get dressed.